-- Work on applications; request that transcripts get sent to the colleges to which you are applying.
+- Attend a financial aid workshop at Martin Luther High School. - Attend college nights, college fairs, and open houses. - Work on applications; request that transcripts get sent to the colleges to which you are applying.
 Mail your applications in as early as possible.
 Don't wait until the application deadline!
-Always make a copy of your application materials just in case they get lost. - Be rested the night before and eat a good breakfast the morning of the first ACT/SAT test. - Apply for scholarships/awards from local groups and organizations.
+Always make a copy of your application materials just in case they get lost.

+- Be rested the night before and eat a good breakfast the morning of the first ACT/SAT test. - Apply for scholarships/awards from local groups and organizations.